pangpang20/gaussdb-python/docs/api/connections.rst

-        If a transaction was not initiated by GaussDB, the returned Xids will have attributes `~Xid.format_id` and `~Xid.bqual` set to `!None` and the `~Xid.gtrid` set to the PostgreSQL transaction ID: such Xids are still usable for recovery.
-GaussDB uses the same algorithm of the `PostgreSQL JDBC driver`__ to encode a XA triple in a string, so transactions initiated by a program using such driver should be unpacked correctly.
+        If a transaction was not initiated by GaussDB, the returned Xids will have attributes `~Xid.format_id` and `~Xid.bqual` set to `!None` and the `~Xid.gtrid` set to the GaussDB transaction ID: such Xids are still usable for recovery.
+GaussDB uses the same algorithm of the `GaussDB JDBC driver`__ to encode a XA triple in a string, so transactions initiated by a program using such driver should be unpacked correctly.